KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/3this.md

    {% hint style='info' %}
 Why go through this effort instead of adding the drink list to the HTML?
 Because it's easier to add new drinks and edit the menu items.
 There are Javascript frameworks to help with making this process easier.
    {% endhint %}

+1. Interact with your web app in Chrome.
+You should see the drink list and be able to place orders again!